 C’est domage, but maybe by the next time I visit that will have changed.
 Here’s hoping…

-Filed under cartoon illustration, drawing, drawing faces, From My Sketchbook, illustration, ink sketches, inspiration, marker and ink illustration, Pen Sketch, practicing drawing, Quick Sketch, sketchbook, travel
+Filed under Cartoon Illustration, Drawing, drawing faces, From My Sketchbook, illustration, ink sketches, inspiration, marker and ink illustration, practicing drawing, quick sketch, sketchbook, travel

 Because hairdressers can be artists, too!

 And I am lucky to have one such artist hairdresser.
 His name is Osamu and he cuts hair at Polaris Hair Studio in NYC.
 Every time I go see him he listens attentively to what I want, discusses how he’s going to cut my hair, and yes, even draws annotated pictures of my hair style.
 He’s not a chatty hairdresser (“focused” is a more apt description) so I just sit back and watch the magic happen.

 (P.S.
 Yes, I did go “pixie” again last week. )

 Wishing you a fresh and joyful start to the new year.
 May 2016 bring you happiness and good times!

 Lately I’ve been throwing caution to the wind (or at least trying to!) and have been drawing my illustrations directly in India ink with a bamboo quill sketching pen.
 The idea is to go with the flow, literally, and let the pen and its somewhat unpredictable lines direct the outcome of the illustration.